Frequently Asked Questions - Rules and Regulations

 The Round Robin Tournament is where teams play against each other, an equal number of times, accumulating points.

-Matches for the Round Robin Tournament will consist of 3 rounds
+Matches for the Round Robin Tournament will consist of up to 3 rounds.

 Teams’ placing will be determined by the number of points achieved throughout the event.